Ayu-0/Cybersecurity/Docs/Basics/Basic Terms.md

-Basic and common terms terms and some important definitions :
+## Basics, common terms and some important definitions :

 Adware – Adware refers to any piece of software or application that displays advertisements on your computer.